Higher-order and fractional discrete time crystals in clean long-range interacting systems: Discussion

 In the LMG limit of all-to-all interactions, the model \eqref{eq.
 H} has a low-dimensional semiclassical limit, which links the $n$-DTCs to the multifrequency mode locking of some nonlinear discrete maps, which is ubiquitous in the natural sciences \cite{jensen1983complete, belykh1977shunted, guevara1982phase, bramble1983running}.
 On the one hand, our work establishes a connection between this class of DCTs and dynamical system theory.
 On the other hand, it provide evidence for the stability of the higher-order DTCs in a whole region of the parameter space surrounding the LMG limit, in the presence of competing, mean-field breaking, long- and short-range interactions, that is in a genuinely quantum setting with no semiclassical counterpart.

 The choice of a continuous Floquet drive with constant-in-time interactions and monochromatic transverse magnetic field, together with the translational invariance, makes model \eqref{eq.
 H} a prime candidate for experimental implementation.
 For instance, bosons in a double well \cite{albiez2005direct} could be used to realize a truly all-to-all interacting, that is the LMG, model.
 In this case, the field pulses would be simply implemented lowering the barrier between the two wells to allow particle tunnelling, and the fact that no time modulation for the particle-particle interaction is necessary should provide a major simplification.
 Power-law interactions with tunable alpha $0 \le \alpha \le 3$ can instead be realized in trapped-ion experiments \cite{islam2013emergence, britton2012engineered,zhang2017observation}.
+For completeness we note, anyway, that a phenomenology similar to that presented here also emerges in the case of a binary drive (see Supplementary Note 4 for details).

 In conclusion, we have discovered higher-order DTCs with a period that is not limited from above by the size of the local (or single-particle) Hilbert space.
 The dynamical phase space fragments to host many higher-order $n$-DTCs with integer and even fractional $n$, at least in a prethermal fashion.
 Future work should attempt to gain further analytical understanding regarding the role of long-range interactions in stabilizing the different higher-order DTCs.
 Most importantly, it should be assessed what are the allowed fractions $q/p$ that result in a $q/p$-DTC?
 Further study should assess in more detail the role of the Kac normalization and of the dimensionality on the fate of the dynamical phases of matter presented here.